Green Federated Learning: Measurement Methodology

-\paragraph{Diversity of Android devices.} There are more than tens of thousands of distinct Android device models (also observed in \cite{wu2019machine, linkedin-fl}), and obtaining the power profiles for every device model that participated in our experiments would not be feasible.
+\paragraph{Diversity of Android devices.} There are more than tens of thousands of distinct Android device models (also observed in \cite{wu2019machine, linkedin-fl}), and obtaining the power estimates for every device model that participated in our experiments would not be feasible.
 We instead focus on a subset of representative mobile phones---210 most commonly seen Android phones in the language modeling FL task in production.
 These devices represent more than 20\% of the total devices participating in the FL task in production.
-Power profiles for these devices are available from several sources~\cite{gh-pp-1, gh-pp-2, gh-pp-3, gh-pp-4}.
+The power estimates for different components of these phones are measured by their manufacturers and are available from several sources~\cite{gh-pp-1, gh-pp-2, gh-pp-3, gh-pp-4}.

+We extract from \verb|power_profile.xml| the power consumption of the CPU and Wi-Fi components.
+In \papaya FL training of a language model is done on device CPU at present.
+(GPU support by PyTorch Mobile is largely limited to inference.)
+The listing below illustrates a snippet of a \texttt{power\_profile.xml} for Google Pixel 7. { }

 We impute values for phones with missing \verb|power_profile.xml| files using corresponding numbers from devices with the same SoC or similar phones with comparable characteristics.

 \paragraph{Wi-Fi Power.} From the \verb|power_profile.xml| file, we use the fields \verb|wifi.active|, \verb|wifi.controller.rx|, \verb|wifi.controller.tx|, and \\ \verb|wifi.controller.voltage| to determine the communication power of the Wi-Fi, as these fields report the current and voltage when transmitting or receiving data \cite{android-power-values}.
 The receiving power of an end-user phone would be